TWLOPA/aurix-demo/README.md

 ---

-Built by Tom Walsh as a demonstration for the ElevenLabs Forward Deployed Strategist role.
+Built by Tom Walsh as a demonstration of Forward Deployed Strategist capabilities.
 December 2025